univention/univention-corporate-server/doc/changelog/index.rst

 * The password history synchronization now works when the policy ``pwdhistory_length`` is not defined (:uv:bug:`55232`).

-* The mapping now evaluates UCR variables with respect to the configbasename.
+* The mapping now evaluates UCR variables with respect to the *configbasename*.
   Therefore it is now possible again to create additional AD connector instances via :command:`prepare-new-instance`, which was broken since UCS 5.0-0 (:uv:bug:`54780`).